 When you find out why this is terrible, you’ll want to kick everyone (including yourself) right in the face.
-Because my lovelies, when you purchase skincare products in a jar, you’re basically flushing all that hard-earned money down the toilet.
+Because, my lovelies, when you purchase skincare products packaged in jars, you’re basically flushing all that hard-earned money down the toilet.

 Can I say “jar” one more time?
 The word is starting to look/sound funny…

-- The “age-fighting” ingredients in about 99% of skincare products, are highly unstable and react (meaning they do their job and then die) when exposed to oxygen, sunlight, and heat.
+- The “age-fighting” ingredients in about 99% of skincare products, are highly unstable and react (meaning they do their job and then become useless) when exposed to oxygen, sunlight, and heat.

-- Annnd… Every time you stick your dirty finger in the jar, you’re introducing bacteria into a moist, dark environment where it can thrive and create its own civilization!
+- Annnd… Every time you stick your dirty little fingers into the jar, you’re introducing bacteria into a moist, dark environment where it can thrive and create its own civilization!
 YAY!